 during COVID-19 we will require that you fill out a daily health screening checklist

 bag of diapers (no cloth diapers, please) or pull-ups

 extra change of clothes in case of accidents

 bottles, liners, milk, bib, soothers and baby food for little ones

-if your child naps, their own sheet, blanket and pillow
+if your child naps, their own blanket (we provide their own sheet and pillow)

 spill-proof water bottle